privacy777/dna/README.md

 Until release with pip, download the source code, put it in your checker's main code folder.

+Please consider that this project is only maintained in python 3.6+ If you get any issue with python, consider downloading the latest version.

 Then, using terminal
 ```bash
   pip install -r requirements.txt